geudde/attic-chest/pages/13.reference/01.porden/docs.md

 His feet and head, like Hermes, arm'd with wings:

-" My liege," he cried, " the powers of fire are near,
+My liege,he cried, the powers of fire are near,

-" A few short moments see their vanguard here;
+A few short moments see their vanguard here;

-" Rang'd in a distant vale, the wat'ry line
+Rang'd in a distant vale, the wat'ry line

-" Remain inactive, and the fight decline."
-400
+Remain inactive, and the fight decline.400

 He spoke: Albruno bids his squadrons form,
 And still and silent wait the approaching storm.
-" The moment comes, so long our warm desire,
+The moment comes, so long our warm desire,
-" The hour of conflict with the hosts of fire"—
+The hour of conflict with the hosts of fire"—
-Aloud he cried: " the impetuous lines advance,
+Aloud he cried: the impetuous lines advance,
-" Draw the bright sword, and grasp the beaming lance.
+Draw the bright sword, and grasp the beaming lance.
-" Be ye but firm, and each his post maintain,
+Be ye but firm, and each his post maintain,
 ,l These light arm'd foes shall waste their strength in vain,